 - Consider the effects of session sharing when planning your Session Recording deployment.
 Session sharing for published applications can conflict with Session Recording policy rules for published applications.
 Session Recording matches the active policy with the first published application that a user opens.
 After the user opens the first application, any subsequent applications opened during the same session continue to follow the policy that is in force for the first application.
 For example, if a policy states that only Microsoft Outlook should be recorded, the recording commences when the user opens Outlook.
 However, if the user opens a published Microsoft Word second (while Outlook is running), Word also is recorded.
 Conversely, if the active policy does not specify that Word should be recorded, and the user launches Word before Outlook (which should be recorded, according to the policy), Outlook is not recorded.

-- Though you can install the Session Recording Server on a Delivery Controller, Citrix does not recommend you do so because of performance issues.
+- Though you can install the Session Recording Server on a Delivery Controller, we do not recommend you do so because of performance issues.

 - PowerShell 5.1 or later is required for custom event logging.
 Upgrade PowerShell if you install the Session Recording Agent on Windows Server 2012 R2 that has PowerShell 4.0 installed.
 Failure to comply can cause failed API calls.